-3.1 The Role of the MAC Directors:
+- 3.1 The Role of the Governing Body and Holy Cross MAC: - 3.1.1 The Holy Cross MAC and the local Governing bodies have a strategic leadership responsibility for our safeguarding arrangements.
+We have a senior board level lead role carried out by Marina Kelly.
+Part 2 of Keeping Child Safe in Education (September 2023) sets out the responsibilities of governing bodies.
+The Holy Cross MAC will: - Adopt Coventry's Child Protection and Safeguarding Policy as the MAC-wide policy which will be adopted by each school in the MAC. - Ensure up to date training is provided and legal compliance issues are met - Ensure that a Single Central Record is maintained in each Holy Cross MAC establishments

-- 3.1.1 The School has a Local Governing Body and the Holy Cross Catholic MAC has a Board of Directors that delegate leadership responsibility for safeguarding to each individual school; the Local Governing Body and Board of Directors have an oversight of roles and responsibilities.
-The MAC Directors will: - Adopt Coventry's Child Protection and Safeguarding Policy as the MAC-wide policy which will be adopted by each school in the MAC.
+- Ensure that all MAC Directors and Governors receive safeguarding training. - Ensure that at least one Director on any recruitment panel has completed safer recruitment training.

-- Ensure up to date training is provided and legal compliance issues are met - Ensure that a Single Central Record is maintained in each Holy Cross MAC establishments - Ensure that all MAC Directors and Governors receive safeguarding training. - Ensure that at least one Director on any recruitment panel has completed safer recruitment training. - Monitor safeguarding practice across the MAC and take appropriate action where safeguarding practice is falling below the standards expected.
+Monitor safeguarding practice across the MAC and take appropriate action where safeguarding practice is falling below the standards expected.